Cruise ship

 Cruise ships are large passenger ships used mainly for vacationing.
-Unlike ocean liners, which are used for transport, cruise ships typically embark on round-trip voyages to various ports of call, where passengers may go on tours known as "shore excursions".
+Unlike ocean liners, which are used for transport, cruise ships typically embark on round-trip voyages to various ports of call, where passengers may go on shore excursions.

 Modern cruise ships tend to have less hull strength, speed, and agility compared to ocean liners.
 However, they have added amenities to cater to water tourists, with recent vessels being described as "balcony-laden floating condominiums".

 As of November 2022 there were 302 cruise ships operating worldwide, with a combined capacity of 664,602 passengers.
 Cruising has become a major part of the tourism industry, with an estimated market of $29.4 billion per year, and over 19 million passengers carried worldwide annually As of 2011.
 The industry's rapid growth saw nine or more newly built ships catering to a North American clientele added every year since 2001, as well as others servicing European clientele until the COVID-19 pandemic in 2020 saw the entire industry all but shut down.
 The average age of a cruise ship in 2024 is 17.5 years.
 The construction market for cruise ships is dominated by three European companies and one Asian company.

 Operators of cruise ships are known as cruise lines.
 Cruise ships are organized much like floating hotels, with a complete hospitality staff in addition to the usual ship's crew.
 Traditionally, the ships' restaurants organize two dinner services per day, early dining and late dining, and passengers are allocated a set dining time for the entire cruise; a recent trend is to allow diners to dine whenever they want.
 Besides the dining room, modern cruise ships often contain one or more casual buffet-style eateries.
 Most cruise ships sail the Caribbean or the Mediterranean.
 Others operate elsewhere in places like Alaska, the South Pacific, and the Baltic Sea.

 The cruise industry has been criticized for its detrimental impacts on the environment.
 A 2019 study found that the levels of emitted particulate matter recorded on board pose a potential health danger to passengers.
 Large cruise ships have been identified as one of the major causes of overtourism.